-Students in either stream can also choose to incorporate a vocational certificate into their course.
-A VET course can be taken in Years, 10, 11 or 12 alongside the student's other subjects.
+Students in all pathways can also choose to incorporate a vocational certificate into their course.
+A VET course can be taken in Years 11 or 12 alongside the student's other subjects.

-VET 10-12
+VET - 11 and 12

-- Enables students to work towards a recognised qualification at the same time as their VCE or VCAL certificate - Nationally accredited modules which work towards a Certificate or Diploma, such as children's services, construction, automotive, fitness - In 2021, four VET courses will be offered onsite
+- Enables students to work towards a recognised qualification at the same time as their VCE or VCE VM certificate. - Nationally accredited modules which work towards a Certificate or Diploma, such as children's services, construction, automotive, fitness. - In 2023, three VET courses will be offered onsite.